fast-stak/xtl-stak/README.md

-# ETNX-Stak - Stellite All-in-One Mining Software
+# FAST-Stak - Stellite All-in-One Mining Software

-**ETNX-Stak is ready for the PoW change of Electronero**
+**FAST-Stak is ready for the PoW change of Electronero**

-ETNX-Stak is a universal Stratum pool miner.
+FAST-Stak is a universal Stratum pool miner.
 This miner supports CPUs, AMD and NVIDIA GPUs and can be used to mine the crypto currency Stellite, Monero, Aeon and others.

-###### This fork includes updates for Stellite, original code created by [fireice-uk and psychocrypt](https://github.com/fireice-uk/xmr-stak)
+###### This fork includes updates for Stellite, original code created by [fireice-uk and psychocrypt](https://github.com/fireice-uk/xmr-stak) and contributions from The Stellite Project and The Electronero Project

 ## HTML reports
 <img src="doc/web_hashrate.png" width="260"> <img src="doc/web_result.png" width="260"> <img src="doc/web_connection.png" width="260">